DumpySquare/apm-ilx-sql-challenge/README.md

 This solution is intended to be used as an example to enhance an existing APM flow that already includes proper authentication & authorization schemes.
 This policy should not be considered an appropriate security measure when used by itself.
 It should only be considered as a fallback or additional challenge in a Multifactor Auth (MFA) environment.

 # Requirements
 - A BIG-IP with iRules LX and APM modules licensed.
-BIG-IP 13.1.1 was used for the creating and exporting of policies, but other versions should work fine as long as they are greater than 12.x
+BIG-IP 13.1.1 was used for the creating and exporting of policies.
+While this solution can be created from scratch on other versions, BIG-IP will not permit importing a policy that was created in a different version.
 - SQL Server database that the BIG-IP can connect to.
 You may use the scripts in the [sql-scripts](sql-scripts/) folder to create the Challenges table and GetChallenge stored proceedure that this example code uses.
 Once the table exists, populate it with Questions/Answers.
 Questions with single word answers are ideal for this application.
 [Azure Data Studio](https://docs.microsoft.com/en-us/sql/azure-data-studio/what-is?view=sql-server-2017) is a great tool for managing SQL Server databases.
 - A BIG-IP virtual server for testing